m0xpd/STRACHEY/Hardware/Control/README.md

 # Assembly

 As with all such 'control boards' which mate with an accurately prepared front panel, it is advisable to fit the panel-mounting components into BOTH the PCB and panel before soldering, to ensure correct alignment.

-This is **particularly important** with all the tiny LEDs, as alignment is critical!
+This is **particularly important** with all the tiny LEDs in STRACHEY, as alignment is critical!